crazyhottommy/DNA-seq-analysis/speedseq_sv.md

 ### For Structural variants
 From Colby Chiang:
-> QUAL score is usually best to filter sv from speedseq if you've run SVTyper (they are using QUAL >10 to filter).
+> QUAL score is usually best to filter sv from speedseq if you've run SVTyper.
 SU >=3 (supporting reads) if you have not.
 [vawk](https://github.com/cc2qe/vawk) is helpful.
+> we've been using QUAL>10 lately but we haven't profiled it's behavior on that many data sets yet

 **when filtering SV calls, one needs to take account of sequencing depth, tumor purity etc.**

 The deeper the sequencing is, the more SV calls. we usually use supporting reads to filter the SV call.
 Say >= 4 supporting reads.
 However, if your tumor sample is not pure, even you sequence into the same depth as other samples, you may relax this cut-off to 2?

-> we've been using QUAL>10 lately but we haven't profiled it's behavior on that many data sets yet

 ### For SNVs
 From Colby Chiang: